mahbuba-datascience/Advanced-Web-Scrapping/README.md

 This project aims to execute a complete ETL process.
 I will clean, transform, and store search results from multiple search engines into a database.
 Additionally, I will analyze and rank the search results to demonstrate the practical value of the project.

-## Our Approaches
+## My Approaches

-To implement this project, we have outlined several steps:
+To implement this project, I have outlined several steps:

 **Extraction**